0

 In a nutshell: A slice of NYC style in London

-Not since The Devonshire has there been a launch of a restaurant over a pub that’s had quite as much good press as One Club Row so far.
-But while it is technically above a pub they run, this restaurant complete with its all-over-Insta graffitied front door, is a wholly separate entity.
+Not since The Devonshire has there been a launch of a restaurant that’s had quite as much immediate good press as One Club Row.
+There are some similarities between them too, as it's above a pub, The Knave of Clubs, and this restaurant, complete with its all-over-Insta graffitied front door, is a wholly separate entity from that pub.
 Chef Patrick Powell’s menu is full of nods to both Paris and New York (the burger is a must-have) and the martinis and general bonhomie just add to the vibe.
-The Standard’s David Ellis was an early fan calling it “E1’s answer to The Dover”.
+The critics have lauded it as an instant hit.
+The Standard’s David Ellis was an early fan calling it “E1’s answer to The Dover” while in The Sunday Times, Charlotte Ivers said it made her "instantly feel there’s nowhere on earth that could possibly be more fun at this precise moment."

 Read the One Club Row Test Drive